LarisaLG/Barbershop/README.md

 #### First time visitor goals

-As a first time visitor, I want:
+As the first time visitor, I want:
 * to easily understand the main purpose of the site,
 * to be able to easily navigate throughout the site,
 * to be able to register a user account to access all content without restrictions,